Email Marketing Automation: Skyrocket Your ROI

 Instead of guessing when to send your emails, use AI to predict the optimal send time for each subscriber.

-This ensures your emails land in their inbox when most likely to be opened.
+This ensures your emails land in their inboxes when they are most likely to be opened.

 8. Advanced Segmentation